 European Film Market & Co-Production Market | Awards

-Projects on the Road to Success: Three Awards and 1,300 Meetings at the Berlinale Co-Production Market
+Three Cash Prizes and 1,400 Partner Meetings at the Berlinale Co-Production Market

-At the 18th Berlinale Co-Production Market, the producers of the 35 selected feature film projects meet with co-producers and financiers.
-Over 1,300 individual digital meetings with potential partners among the 500+ participants in total were planned and coordinated prior to the event.
+At the 19th Berlinale Co-Production Market, the producers of the 34 selected feature film projects meet co-producers and financiers.
+Over 1,400 individual digital meetings with potentially suitable partners among the total of over 550 participants were planned and coordinated in advance.

-The Berlinale Co-Production Market (March 1 to 5, 2021) is supported by MDM - Mitteldeutsche Medienförderung and the Creative Europe - MEDIA Programme of the European Union.
+The Berlinale Co-Production Market is supported by MDM - Mitteldeutsche Medienförderung and the European Union’s programme Creative Europe - MEDIA.